The dynamics of digits: Calculating pi with Galperin's billiards: Galperin Billiard Method

-\section{Galperin billiard method}
+\section{Galperin Billiard Method}

-In this Section we introduce the Galperin billiard model and review how it can be used to calculate the digits of $\pi$.
-As a general rule, we assign capital letters to the variables of the heavy ball and lower-case letters to those of the light ball.
+In this Section, we summarize known results about the Galperin billiard model and review how it can be used to calculate the digits of $\pi$.
+The idealized billiard system consists of two `balls' (really, structureless particles) with different masses moving in one dimension and bounded by a hard wall.
+The initial conditions presuppose that the heavier ball is coming in from infinity and the lighter particle is interposed between the heavy ball and the wall.
+The ball--ball collisions are perfectly elastic and so are the ball--wall collisions.